federicocestau/Q-Learning-Reinforcement-Learning/README.md

 Q learning is a Value-based methods — we train the agent indirectly by teaching it to identify which states (or state-action pairs) are more valuable so that it can be guided by value maximization.
 Once we train the agent the Q-Table values is being updated through each step, until it reaches the maximum number of episodes, an episode as a fix number of steps, or the Q-table reaches it most optimal policy values, rewards that guide the best actions to take by the agent in each state, the algorithm converges.

-Important parameters to tune are epsilon, gamma, learning rate.
+Important parameters to tune are epsilon, gamma and learning rate:

 Epsilon: enables us to set how much time the agent should spend exploring the environment vs exploiting its existing knowledge about the environment.